-Stage 1: Diagnosis and Analysis
+Stage 1: Diagnosis and analysis

 The first step in developing an Internal Communication plan is to carry out an exhaustive diagnosis of the situation.
 This involves assessing the current state of communication within the company and understanding the needs and expectations of employees.

-• Assessment of current status
+Assessment of current status

-• Identifying needs and expectations
+Identifying needs and expectations

-Stage 2: Defining Objectives and Strategies
+Stage 2: Defining objectives and strategies

 Once the diagnosis has been completed, you should define the Internal Communication objectives and the strategies to achieve them.
 These objectives must be aligned with the organisation’s vision and mission, as well as respond to the needs identified in the previous step.

-• Setting clear objectives
+Setting clear objectives

-• Developing communication strategy and tactics
+Development of strategy and tactics

-Stage 3: Implementing the Plan
+Stage 3: Implementation of the plan

 This is the stage where the defined tactics are put into practice.
 This phase requires careful organisation and coordinated execution to ensure that all elements work together effectively.

-• Creating an action plan
+Creating an action plan

 Develop a detailed and time-bound action plan indicating when the different initiatives will be activated.
 This calendar should include dates for meetings, content, reports and any other planned courses of action.

-• Assigning responsibilities
+Assigning responsibilities

 Allocate specific responsibilities to members of the Internal Communication team to ensure that all activities are carried out as planned.
 Appoint those responsible for drafting content, organising meetings and updating communication channels.
 In many organisations, it will be the Human Resources department that takes responsibility for employee welfare issues, while the Marketing team can liaise with the other departments to share information and actions on product and service developments.

-Step 4: Monitoring and Evaluation
+Stage 4: Monitoring and evaluation

 Monitoring and evaluation, both quantitative and qualitative, are essential to ensure that the Internal Communication plan is working as intended and to identify areas for improvement.

-• Performance tracking
+Performance tracking

 Continuously monitor the performance of the Internal Communication plan.
 Use specific, measurable and timely metrics such as email open rates, meeting attendance and employee satisfaction surveys to evaluate the effectiveness of implemented tactics.

-• Assessment and adjustment of the plan
+Assessment and adjustment of the plan

 Evaluate the results obtained and adjust the plan as necessary.
 The feedback you get from employees will be crucial at this stage.
 Conduct regular surveys to gather their opinions and suggestions.

-Stage 5: Fostering Engagement and Corporate Culture
+Stage 5: Fostering engagement and corporate culture

 Internal Communication is not only focused on conveying information; it is also a powerful tool for fostering engagement and building a strong corporate culture.

-• Promoting participation
+Promoting participation

 Encourage the active participation of employees in Internal Communication activities.
 Create spaces where they can share their ideas and opinions, such as online communities.

-• Acknowledging and celebrating achievements
+Acknowledging and celebrating achievements

 Acknowledge and celebrate employees’ achievements to strengthen their commitment to the company.
 Use Internal Communication channels to highlight individual as well as global successes.
 For example, a monthly newsletter could include an ‘Employee Spotlight’ section recognising their most recent successes.